SPOT-6 and SPOT-7 (Azersky)

 • 10-year lifetime for each satellite, assuring data continuity towards 2023.

-The SPOT-6/-7 spacecraft will operate in tandem with the 1 m resolution TerraSAR-X and TanDEM-X radar satellites of DLR, whose commercial data is available to Astrium affiliate Infoterra, and the high-resolution Pleiades-1 and -2 spacecraft.
-The two Pleiades spacecraft were publicly funded but will be operated for commercial use by Spot Image.
+The SPOT-6/-7 spacecraft operated in tandem until 17 March 2023, when SPOT-7 suddenly failed while in orbit, with the 1 m resolution TerraSAR-X and TanDEM-X radar satellites of DLR, whose commercial data is available to Astrium affiliate Infoterra, and the high-resolution Pleiades-1 and -2 spacecraft.
+The two Pleiades spacecraft were publicly funded but operate for commercial use by Spot Image.
 Hence, Spot Image will become the first commercial operator offering two High-Resolution satellites (1.5 m imagery) and two Very High-Resolution satellites (50 cm range of imagery).

 CNES, the French Space Agency, is terminating its SPOT program (which started in 1986 and provided an uninterrupted observation service so far) with an expected retirement of SPOT-5 in the timeframe 2014-15.
 The SPOT-5 mission (launch May 4, 2002) has already exceeded its nominal design lifetime of 5 years.